-Another CAS requests assistance in its investigation or to meet Child Protection Standards (i.e., conduct interviews, complete an assessment on a caregiver (e.g., the other parent), complete a safety assessment on a family for a child or youth to visit, to complete a home visit of a child in care from another jurisdiction, testify in a protection case matter).
+Another society requests assistance in its investigation or to meet Child Protection Standards (i.e., conduct interviews, complete an assessment on a caregiver (e.g., the other parent), complete a safety assessment on a family for a child or youth to visit, to complete a home visit of a child in care from another jurisdiction, testify in a protection case matter).

-A community agency (i.e., police) requests assistance/expertise in conducting an investigation where a physical or sexual assault has occurred but not under CFSA Section 37 (2) (i.e., the maltreater was not a caregiver).
+A community agency (i.e., police) requests assistance/expertise in conducting an investigation where a physical or sexual assault has occurred but not under CYFSA Section 74 (2) (i.e., the maltreater was not a caregiver).

-B Supervise/Assist Other CAS Child in Care
+B Supervise/Assist Other Society Child in Care

-Supervise child in care of another CAS as per their request (e.g., society or Crown Ward or T.C.A status).
+Supervise child in care of another society as per their request.
 It includes any related paperwork, contact with clients.